 Russell R. Romanella

-Director of Safety and Mission Assurance
+Former Director of Safety and Mission Assurance

-Russell R. Romanella is the director of Safety and Mission Assurance at NASA's John F. Kennedy Space Center in Florida.
+Russell R. Romanella was the director of Safety and Mission Assurance at NASA's John F. Kennedy Space Center in Florida.
+He retired in January 2014.
 The Safety and Mission Assurance (S&MA) Directorate is Kennedy's focal point for planning and execution of center and program S&MA activities at Kennedy.
 The directorate provides the primary interface function with the S&MA offices of NASA Headquarters, other centers, other government agencies, international governments and private industry.
 The primary purpose of Kennedy's S&MA is to ensure operations at Kennedy-responsible sites are conducted in a manner which will achieve mission safety and success.
 S&MA consists of the safety, reliability, maintainability, software assurance and quality disciplines which are applied to reduce the probability of mishaps, failures, maintenance burden and product flaws.